 The “Bluffs” chapter is our oldest active chapter.
 Members—from the Diamond Bluff, Bay City, Hager City, and Maiden Rock areas—are passionate about local history and having fun.
-Quarterly business meetings include a potluck meal or picnic and a speaker or tour.
-New members are always welcome.
+They have three meetings per year with a speaker and potluck.

 Meetings: The third Monday of January, April, and October at the Bay City History Center.

 The Prescott Area Historical Society has been a PCHA chapter for over 30 years.
-Members donate time to Prescott’s Welcome and Heritage Center at 235 Broad Street.
-On summer weekends, they maintain the gear house from the former Highway 10 lift bridge between Wisconsin and Minnesota and provide step-on bus tours of historic Prescott.
+Members organize history displays and events at Prescott’s Welcome and Heritage Center at 235 Broad Street.
 PAHS was responsible for the design and building of a brick tower to house the old Prescott High School clock, which stands next to the Heritage Center.
 In 1996, it published an illustrated 600-page book written and compiled by PCHA members Dorothy Ahlgren and Mary Beeler.
 The History of Prescott, Wisconsin includes extensive genealogical information on Prescott’s early settlers.
-It can be purchased from PAHS, through the Pierce County Historical Association office, or by calling 715-262-4722.

-No formal chapter meetings are being held, but members support PCHA activities such as the spring 100-Mile Garage Sale, the Freier Schoolhouse opening at the Pierce County Fair, and information gathering for various River Falls history events and projects.
+The River Falls Special Interest Group no longer has formal chapter meetings, but members support PCHA activities and information gathering for various River Falls history events and projects.